 For some people, genital warts may clear up on their own within two years, but treatment helps speed up the process.

 Treatment can also prevent possible health complications caused by HPV, as well as:

 - potentially lower the risk of spreading HPV

 - get rid of warts that are hard to keep clean

-Over-the-counter wart removers won’t work on genital warts, and may cause more discomfort.
-Genital warts require a special type of topical treatment that can be prescribed by your doctor.
+Over-the-counter wart removers won’t work on genital warts and may cause more discomfort.
+Genital warts require a special type of topical treatment that your doctor can.
 Those creams include: